Yetangitu/books/README.md

 # books

 [B]ooks - which is only one of the names this program goes by - is a front-end for accessing a locally accessible libgen / libgen_fiction database instance, offering versatile search and download directly from the command line.
-The included update_libgen tool is used to keep the database up to date - if the database is older than a user-defined value it is updated before the query is executed.
+The included `update_libgen` tool is used to keep the database up to date - if the database is older than a user-defined value it is updated before the query is executed.
 This generally only takes a few seconds, but it might take longer on a slow connection or after a long update interval.
 Updating can be temporarily disabled by using the '-x' command line option.
-To refresh the database(s) from a dump file use the included refresh_libgen program, see 'update_libgen vs refresh_libgen' below for more information on which tool to use.
+To refresh the database(s) from a dump file use the included `refresh_libgen program`, see 'update_libgen vs refresh_libgen' below for more information on which tool to use.

 Books comes in three main flavours:

-* *books / books-all / fiction*: CLI search interface which dumps results to the terminal, download through MD5
+* `books` / `books-all` / `fiction`: CLI search interface which dumps results to the terminal, download through MD5
-* *nbook / nfiction*: text-based browser offering limited preview and download
+* `nbook` / `nfiction`: text-based browser offering limited preview and download
-* *xbook / xfiction*: gui-based browser offering preview and download
+* `xbook` / `xfiction`: gui-based browser offering preview and download

 The *book* tools are based on the *libgen* database, the *fiction* tools use the *libgen_fiction* database.
 Apart from the fact that the *fiction* tools do not support all the search criteria offered by the 'book' tools due to differences in the database layout, all programs share the same interface.